Code of Corporate Disclosure

 4.1.
 Information/disclosure to be disseminated by anyone on behalf of the Company shall be got approved in advance from the Chief Investor Relations Officer.

 4.2.
-If, any information/disclosure is accidently/inadvertently or otherwise disclosed by anyone without prior approval from Chief Investor Relation Officer, the person responsible shall immediately inform the Chief Investor Relation Officer, even if the information is not price sensitive
+If, any information/disclosure is accidently/inadvertently or otherwise disclosed by anyone without prior approval from Chief Investor Relation Officer, the person responsible shall immediately inform the Chief Investor Relation Officer, even if the information is not price sensitive.

 4.3.
 The UPSI that gets disclosed selectively, inadvertently or otherwise must promptly be attended to and the UPSI along with necessary clarification shall be promptly disseminated and be made generally available to all concerned and by sending a copy to Stock Exchange and uploading the same on the Company’s website.